 When you use your debit card to buy something, the unique number across the middle and your 3-digit security code on the reverse (when spending online and over the phone) lets the bank know you want to make a payment and who to.

 The bank’s automatic payment system then makes this payment for you.
-It comes straight out of your available balance (it may take a few days for the money to actually leave your account) and if you’ve not got the money to pay for the item, your card will be rejected unless you have an approved overdraft in place (for accounts offering credit facilities).
+It comes straight out of your available balance (it may take a few days for the money to actually leave your account) and if you’ve not got the money to pay for the item, your card will be rejected unless you have an arranged overdraft in place (for accounts offering credit facilities).

 Unlike cash and cheques, you can use a debit card to pay for things online as well as in shops.